Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Kia Optima Insurance
+How to Shop for the Right Kia Optima Insurance

-- Increasing deductibles can save around $225 each year
+- Increasing deductibles could save as much as $350 each year

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.